wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.6

 <p class=fip id=p6>
-6.&emsp;Only those who have a real and lasting sense of abundance can be truly charitable.
+6. Only those who have a real and lasting sense of abundance can be truly charitable.
 <sup>2</sup>This is obvious when you consider what is involved.
 <sup>3</sup>To the ego, to give anything implies that you will have to do without it.
 <sup>4</sup>When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.